When it comes to all the things you might need to store, nothing is quite as precious, and extraordinarily delicate, as your book collection.

 Moisture will encourage insect eggs to hatch and mold and mildew spores will begin to proliferate above 55% relative humidity.
 If your attic or basement doesn’t maintain low humidity year-round, a storage facility with climate control–which keeps stable year-round temperatures and low levels of humidity–is a good alternative.

-One last note of caution: Don’t stack boxes on the floor, as this puts them in danger should your home ever flood.
-Keeping the area dry is your number one concern
+One note of caution: Don’t stack boxes on the floor, as this puts them in danger should your home or self-storage unit ever flood.
+Keeping the area dry is your number one concern.
+Place books on top of pallets, shelving, other boxes, or furniture.

 They Just Don’t Make Them Like They Used To